Just-Some-Bots/MusicBot/README.md

 ### Commands

 The bot is controlled by very easy commands that you enter in the discord chat.
-We have a list of commands in the [wiki](https://github.com/SexualRhinoceros/MusicBot/wiki/Configuration-file "Commands list").
+We have a list of commands on the [wiki](https://github.com/SexualRhinoceros/MusicBot/wiki/Configuration-file "Commands list").

 ### Sounds cool, How do I use it?
-Simply download the bot, set the dependencies up, then run `runbot.bat`! (or `run.sh` on mac, run.py on linux)
+Simply download the bot, set the dependencies up, then run `runbot.bat`! (or `run.sh` on mac, `run.py` on linux)

 It will let you know if it's connected and what channels are connected.